zappascout/devil_notes-sources/docs/notes_16_devil.md

 quoting the master—specifically:
->We are in the midst of an exciting process of clarification, of improvement of our understanding of the true nature of the programming task and its intrinsic difficulties].
+>We are in the midst of an exciting process of clarification, of improvement of our understanding of the true nature of the programming task and its intrinsic difficulties.
 A few notes of warning, however, are not out of place, because, to my great regret, already now progress is being oversold.
 Simple souls have been made to believe that we have a retail shop in Philosopher's Stones that, by